shubh24/shubh24.github.com/_posts/2016-10-23-Why I trekked ABC?.md

 Probably there's no reason and it doesn't matter after all!

 Probably the experience of watching the sunrise over the mountains is unexplainable.

-Perhaps, why you do it can't be explained.
+Why you do it can't be explained.
+Humans are a strange people.

 ![abc selfie]({{site.baseurl}}/images/abc_selfie.jpg)